JanisGeise/sparseSpatialSampling/README.md

 - write unit tests for relevant methods and functions
 - complete documentation of repository

-### Current issues
-- there seems to be an issue with the assignment of nodes when refining the geometry and active delta level constraint for some cells

 ## Potential features / Ideas
 - testing different metrics and combinations thereof -> we need a second metric for, e.g., shear stress to account for boundary layers, etc.